Charles-CS/Charles-CS/README.md

 ---

 ## ⚡ About Me
+Aspiring Frontend Engineer with a strong foundation in Computer Science 🚀

-A 21-year-old BS Computer Science student based in Cabuyao, Laguna, Philippines.
-Besides being a student and developer, I am big on joining competitions like hackathons.
-It is a great way to work on solving actual problems and meet interesting people.
+I am a 21-year-old BS Computer Science student based in Cabuyao, Laguna, Philippines.
+When I'm not studying, I'm actively developing and diving into hackathons.
+For me, competitions is a great way to work on solving actual problems and meet interesting people.

 - 🔭 **Current Focus:** Scalable Web Architectures & AI Integration.
 - 🎨 **Frontend Spec:** High-fidelity, premium UI/UX interfaces.